-In accordance with its long-term approach and as a responsible investor, GBL requires Corporate Social Responsibility practices to be ensured at portfolio companies’ level, consistently with best international standards (see the ESG section in pages 50 to 57 of the 2017 Annual Report for more details).
+In accordance with its long-term approach and as a responsible investor, GBL requires Corporate Social Responsibility practices to be ensured at portfolio companies’ level, consistently with best international standards (see the ESG section in website for more details).

 - Maintaining continued dividend growth over the long term